biojs/edu/series/details/20_gotchas_about_resusability.md

 (user refers to someone who embeds your application, e.g. a website owner)

 * you only have __one div__ (nobody wants to copy HTML that will change over versions, to some extent you could have more for optional user controls)
-* a user is allowed to create multiple instances of your app (on the same page)
+* a user is allowed to create __multiple__ instances of your app (on the same page)
-* a user might want to customize your app by changing some options - he will have its own file and customize the your settings
+* a user wants to __customize__ your app by changing some options - he will have its own file and customize the your settings

 ### This means: